byarbrough/ECE281_Lab04/README.md

 ![alt text](https://github.com/byarbrough/ECE281_Lab04/blob/master/ALU_simulation.PNG?raw=true "ALU testbench")

 These simulation results show that the ALU works.
 This is evident by looking at the value of _Result_ and comparing it to the expected value from the inputs in the testbench.
-There was no issue getting this part of the program to work.
+There was no issue getting this part of the program to work (aside from a typo in ROR).
 The trigger and the different states were already defined in the shell, so there was not even a need to make a new type.

 The process of ensuring that this simulation meets expectations is rather redundant, and not exactly fun.
 For each differnt test I had to go through and manually make sure that the result is correct.
 The table below contains a partial list of some of the tests.